anhem/test-populator/README.md

 **Problem:**

-When writing unit tests in particular you many not be too interested in what data an object has, you just want to make use of an object of that type.
+When writing unit tests in particular you may not be too interested in what data an object has, you just want to make use of an object of that type.
 Creating a lot of objects manually is time-consuming and gives you more code to maintain.

 The same goes for mocking objects.
 It works, but can also result in a huge and complicated mocking setup that needs to be maintained.